Clinical Training Centres - Fellowship programme - DOCTORS

 As well as the above, the trainee will be exposed to the clinical activity specific to his/her specialty and site-specific interest.
 As such, a programme will be developed for each candidate which will be tailor-made to his/her educational needs and this will differ between the specialties of surgical, radiation and medical oncology.
 Specific examples include attendance to operating sessions for the surgical oncologists, attendance at simulation and other activities relating to radiation oncology, as well as planning of therapeutic regimens for medical oncology.

-The 2018 Clinical Training Centres programme will be supported by a Fund provided by the European School of Oncology and an educational grant from Bristol-Myers Squibb and Genomic Health.
+The 2019 Clinical Training Centres programme is supported by a Fund provided by the European School of Oncology, and an educational grant from Amgen.

 To learn more on how to apply please click here.